Atulsingh1155/Face-Recognition-ML-Project/README.md

-# End to end Face Recognition project
+# Face Recognition and Attendance Project